heroku/buildpacks-ruby/docs/application_contract.md

   - Given a `Gemfile.lock` with an explicit Ruby version, we will install that Ruby version.
   - Given a `Gemfile.lock` without an explicit Ruby version, we will install a default Ruby version.
     - When the default value changes, applications without an explicit Ruby version will receive the updated version on their next deployment.
-  - We will reinstall Ruby if your stack (operating system) changes.
+  - We will reinstall Ruby if your distribution name or version (operating system) changes.
+  - We will reinstall Ruby if your CPU architecture (i.e. amd64) changes.
 - Bundler version:
   - Given a `Gemfile.lock` with an explicit Bundler version we will install that bundler version.
   - Given a `Gemfile.lock` without an explicit Bundler version we will install a default Ruby version.